Intellectual property and technology are at the forefront of today’s economy and at the heart of many of our clients’ lives and businesses.

 In February we commented on the agreement reached between the EU and US authorities on a new framework for transatlantic data flows, called the “EU-US Privacy Shield”.
 This would allow the transfer of personal data from EU countries to the USA, where other legal justifications for this are not available.

-News / Brexit and EU Intellectual Property – What Now?
+Insights / Brexit and EU Intellectual Property – What Now?

 The initial shockwave of the UK electorate’s vote in a referendum held on 23 June to terminate its membership of the European Union (Brexit) has given way to a tide of uncertainty as to whether, when and how the UK will indeed exit the EU.
 No independent member state has ever left the EU and the nature and scale of this development is unprecedented.